Technical Deep Dives

 Why Go is right for now

-Go’s simplicity enabled rapid iteration through 7 phases of development.
+Go’s simplicity enabled rapid iteration across 5 major development phases (14+ batches).
 The libp2p Go ecosystem is the most mature, with the most examples and documentation.
 For a project with 1-100 concurrent connections (typical home use), Go’s performance is more than adequate.

 When Rust becomes worth it